lukablagoje/interspecies-machine-learning/README.md

 Due to potential problems of obtaining human neuronal data, can animal training be used for the purpose of training the classifiers of human neurons?

 # Project overview
-1. Introduction, Data Cleaning
+1. Introduction and data cleaning
 2. Data Exploration and PCA
 3. Assesing validity of classes with clustering
 4. Training classifiers on animal data
 5. Evaluating the performance of classifiers on human data
 # Files